Iranian ambassador condoles death of Ali Sadpara

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Iranian Ambassador to Pakistan Seyed Mohammad Ali Hosseini has shared condolences with Pakistani nation over the sad demise of celebrated mountaineer Muhammad Ali Sadpara and prayed for his place in Jannah.
+ISLAMABAD: Iranian Ambassador to Pakistan Seyed Mohammad Ali Hosseini has shared condolences with Pakistani nation over sad demise of celebrated mountaineer Muhammad Ali Sadpara.
+And prayed for his place in Jannah.

+Human Act Foundation Iran Thursday held a photo exhibition in memory of its honorary ambassador and celebrated Pakistani mountaineer Muhammad Ali Sadpara at Mashhad, Iran.